-The Call Valuation Dates (including the Final Valuation Date) and the Maturity Date are subject to postponement in certain circumstances, as described under "Reference Assets-Least or Best Performing Reference Asset-Scheduled Trading Days and Market Disruption Events for Securities Linked to the Reference Asset with the Lowest or Highest Return in a Group of Two or More Equity Securities, Exchange-Traded Funds and/or Indices of Equity Securities" and "Terms of the Notes-Payment Dates" in the accompanying prospectus supplement.
+The Observation Dates (including the Final Valuation Date), the Contingent Coupon Payment Dates, any Early Redemption Date and the Maturity Date are subject to postponement in certain circumstances, as described under "Reference Assets-Least or Best Performing Reference Asset-Scheduled Trading Days and Market Disruption Events for Securities Linked to the Reference Asset with the Lowest or Highest Return in a Group of Two or More Equity Securities, Exchange-Traded Funds and/or Indices of Equity Securities" and "Terms of the Notes-Payment Dates" in the accompanying prospectus supplement.

-In addition, the Reference Assets and the Notes are subject to adjustment by the Calculation Agent under certain circumstances, as described under "Reference Assets-Exchange-Traded Funds-Adjustments Relating to Securities with an Exchange-Traded Fund as a Reference Asset" and "Reference Assets-Indices-Adjustments Relating to Securities with an Index as a Reference Asset" in each case in the accompanying prospectus supplement.
+In addition, the Reference Assets and the Notes are subject to adjustment by the Calculation Agent under certain circumstances, as described under

+"Reference Assets-Indices-Adjustments Relating to Securities with an Index as a Reference Asset" and "Reference Assets-Exchange-Traded Funds-Adjustments Relating to Securities with an Exchange-Traded Fund as a Reference Asset" in each case, in the accompanying prospectus supplement.